declanoller/declanoller.github.io/_posts/2020-05-05-an-interactive-arxiv-reference-graph.md

 I wouldn't be surprised if there's a better way to do this that I missed, but here's what I did to get a paper's references.
 There are two main ways.
 First, the majority of arXiv papers have their Latex sources uploaded.
 If it does, then I request the source files from archive, unzip them, and then parse the .bbl file they used, which is very easy to get the references from.
 However, many don't.

 For these, I had to do something a little janky.
-I use <code>pdftotext</code> to turn the paper PDF to a text file.
+I use `pdftotext` to turn the paper PDF to a text file.
 This is harder than the one above, because while .bbl files are in a pretty standard format, different paper styles render their references in somewhat different ways.
 Here are just a couple examples:

 ![](/assets/images/refs_1-1-1024x249.png)